jest-community/eslint-plugin-jest/docs/rules/no-large-snapshots.md

 In addition there is an option for whitelisting large snapshot files.
 Since `//eslint` comments will be removed when a `.snap` file is updated, this option provides a way of whitelisting large snapshots.
-The list of whitelistedSnapshots is keyed first on the relative filepath of the snapshot file.
+The list of whitelistedSnapshots is keyed first on the absolute filepath of the snapshot file.
 You can then provide an array of strings to match the snapshot names against.
 If you're using a `.eslintrc.js` file, you can use regular expressions AND strings.